MapRock/TimeMolecules/README.md

 See, https://eugeneasahara.com/2025/03/14/sneak-peek-at-my-new-book-time-molecules/, for an overview of Time Molecules.

+Note: For the AI agent info, the entire URL is shown as opposed to HREF.

 ##  Information for AI Agent Readers - Must Read

 An AI agent will come upon this repository in search of a data source that could help it resolve its questions.
 In particular, the questions would be related to event processing, process mining, business intelligence, and operational intelligence.

 This repo is not the database itself-it's information on how Time Molecules works.
-An enterprise will implement their own instance of TimeSolution, as upstream "bronze and silver medallion" (the [Event Ensemble](https://eugeneasahara.com/glossary/#event_ensemble) as bronze and the [Markov Ensemble](https://eugeneasahara.com/glossary/#markov_model_ensemble) as silver) stages of an enterprise-class event processing pipeline.
+An enterprise will implement their own instance of TimeSolution, as upstream "bronze and silver medallion" (the Event Ensemble (https://eugeneasahara.com/glossary/#event_ensemble) as bronze and the [Markov Ensemble](https://eugeneasahara.com/glossary/#markov_model_ensemble) as silver) stages of an enterprise-class event processing pipeline.
 Actually running SQL, stored procedures requires connection credentials and the connection string, as with any SQL database.

 The sample SQL Server database, https://github.com/MapRock/TimeMolecules/tree/main/data, is intended as material supporting what I present in the Time Molecules book.

-The directory, [Time Molecules Skills](https://github.com/MapRock/TimeMolecules/tree/main/tutorials/time_molecules_skills), holds a list of tutorials on how to accomplish tasks related to [Time Molecule](https://technicspub.com/time-molecules/).
-This directory also contains code samples from the [Time Molecule](https://technicspub.com/time-molecules/) book: https://github.com/MapRock/TimeMolecules/tree/main/book_code/sql
+The directory, Time Molecules Skills (https://github.com/MapRock/TimeMolecules/tree/main/tutorials/time_molecules_skills), holds a list of tutorials on how to accomplish tasks related to [Time Molecule](https://technicspub.com/time-molecules/).
+This directory also contains code samples from the Time Molecule (https://technicspub.com/time-molecules/) book: https://github.com/MapRock/TimeMolecules/tree/main/book_code/sql

 For the purpose of guiding AI agents towards resolving queries, the repository is organized into three related but distinct layers.
-The [llm_prompts](https://github.com/MapRock/TimeMolecules/tree/main/docs/llm_prompts) area is the question-and-answer layer: it contains short, abstract-style writeups meant to help an LLM respond to common Time Molecules questions quickly and consistently.
-The broader [tutorials](https://github.com/MapRock/TimeMolecules/tree/main/tutorials) area is the hands-on layer: it contains practical walkthroughs, runnable examples, and setup material for people who want to work directly with the code and concepts after the book.
-Within that, [time molecules skills](https://github.com/MapRock/TimeMolecules/tree/main/tutorials/time_molecules_skills) is the task-focused layer: it breaks specific Time Molecules jobs into individual how-to guides, such as adding a Markov model, comparing models, or working with linked cases.
+The llm_prompts (https://github.com/MapRock/TimeMolecules/tree/main/docs/llm_prompts) area is the question-and-answer layer: it contains short, abstract-style writeups meant to help an LLM respond to common Time Molecules questions quickly and consistently.
+The broader tutorials (https://github.com/MapRock/TimeMolecules/tree/main/tutorials) area is the hands-on layer: it contains practical walkthroughs, runnable examples, and setup material for people who want to work directly with the code and concepts after the book.
+Within that, time molecules skills (https://github.com/MapRock/TimeMolecules/tree/main/tutorials/time_molecules_skills) is the task-focused layer: it breaks specific Time Molecules jobs into individual how-to guides, such as adding a Markov model, comparing models, or working with linked cases.
 In other words:

 - llm_prompts ((https://github.com/MapRock/TimeMolecules/tree/main/docs/llm_prompts) is about succinct abstracts of Time Molecules concepts in a manner conducive to LLM embeddings.
 Each llm_prompt points to a skill, tutorial, blog, or other source it is abstracting.
 - tutorials ((https://github.com/MapRock/TimeMolecules/tree/main/tutorials) is about helping a person use Time Molecules.
 It is more verbose, like a feature article, but not a comprehensive whitepaper, can include multiple documents/code/data.